laylaagst20/code-mentor-challenge/README.md

-# code-mentor-challenge
-CodeMentor Challenge of Front End
+# code-mentor-challenge - Front End

-<h1> Projeto desenvolvido em Html e Css a partir do projeto no figma do CodeMentor </h1>
+<h2> Projeto desenvolvido em Html e Css a partir do projeto no figma do CodeMentor </h2>